 Adjustability

-For nearly every human being, there is a setting on most squat racks that should work for you.
-The holes in the uprights house the J-hooks, which are adjustable for your height.
-Therefore, you can put your Olympic barbell at whatever height you need.
-Some squat racks actually have uprights that feature adjustable heights, though these aren’t typically as sturdy.
+For nearly every human being, there is a setting on most squat racks that should work.
+The holes in the uprights house the J-hooks, which are adjustable and allow you to put your Olympic barbell at whatever height you need.
+Some squat racks actually have uprights that feature adjustable heights, though these typically aren’t as sturdy.

 Gains